 The research programme

-The trial is due to go live within workplaces over the coming months, with workers beginning to make contributions towards the start of 2019.
+The trial is due to go live within workplaces over the coming weeks.
 Timpson will be the first employer to roll the trial out within their organisation.

 Workers participating in the trial will be monitored for two years to assess sign-up rates, how much they save, and the impact on their financial wellbeing.